DylanLovesCoffee/javascript-racer/README.md

 # Javascript Racer
 This is a one page application using HTML, CSS, and Javascript to simulate a racing game meant for one or two players.

+Every key press is meant to simulate the roll of a six-sided die.
+Ideally, every roll gives you a random number until you make it to the finish line.

 Simply mash your 'Q' and 'P' keys to race!

 ## Getting Started